What does it mean when we ask Hashem for life and we say למענך אלקים חיים – “Let us live for Your sake Hashem”?

 Today we began the seventh day of the new year!
 “Oooh, we thank You Hashem.”
 Seven days already!
 Seven days!
 Are you thanking Hashem?!
 Right now, thank Him.
 Right now!
 It’s already seven days.
 Soon it will be seventy days.
 Soon it’ll be three hundred and sixty five days.
 Soon it’ll be Rosh Hashana again.
 Did you thank Hashem for that yet?
 Every year it comes, and you forget to thank Hashem.

 So your first obligation is to thank Hashem for what He did for you already.
 When you use your life to thank Hashem, that’s למענך, that’s living for Your sake, Hashem.
 You want us to know about You.
 And the more we enjoy what You give us, we’re going to think about You more and understand You more.

-So the coming year, when you eat, “Ahh, I thank you Hashem for the good bread.”
+So the coming year, whenever you eat, say,“Ahh!
+I thank you Hashem for the good bread.”
 When we wash with soap, we thank Hashem for the soap.
-“Ahh, soap is such a wonderful thing.
-Oh, soap is so wonderful.”
+“Ahh!
+Soap is such a wonderful thing.
+Oh, soap is so wonderful!”
 You drink water, you thank Hashem.
 You take a bath, you thank Hashem.
 You put on clothing, you thank Hashem for the clothing.
 You breathe the air, you thank Hashem for the air.
 “Oh, now I see that you know how to live,” Hashem says.
 “That’s living for My sake.
 I’m giving you these things for My sake, so that you should appreciate who I am.”
 And that’s your success in this world!